bytespider/jsOAuth/README.md

 Hopefully the syntax will look familier to you, if you've used any kind of javscript framework such as jQuery.

+## Node.js
+On Node you'll need to install the XHR module with `npm install xhr`

 **Please let me know if jsOAuth doesn't work for you or if your application requires something jsOAuth doesn't currently support.
 I'm always happy to hear your suggestions. [feedback@bytespider.eu](mailto:feedback@bytespider.eu?subject=jsOAuth%20suggestion/feedback)**